 All personally identifiable information was removed from the data and combined using the safe and secure Essex Data platform to build a model that predicted those communities most at risk of being vulnerable to escalating domestic abuse.

 This work identified a number of new communities in Essex that are vulnerable to domestic abuse, areas that we were not previously aware of.
 By working together with a wider number of partner agencies we were able to identify earlier opportunities to reach people within these communities and we have now developed a tool that can give us up to date insight so we have a better understanding of domestic abuse as it changes so that our decisions are based on evidence that remains current.

 Currently we are sharing our initial insights with partners and refining the work we have done to inform our work for the future.
 The insight has potential to be used for a number of things; as a commissioning tool to enable early identification of domestic abuse through a multi-agency understanding of risk factor, before risk escalates; It can be used to allocate resources more efficiently to communities that need them most; and to evaluate the effectiveness of interventions put in place to support domestic abuse victims and perpetrators.

+The domestic abuse work is currently being updated as part of the Essex Centre for Data priorities for 2020. and to support the SETDAB 2021 strategy for commissioning domestic abuse services.
 We are continuing to work closely with Essex communities to gain more insight into domestic abuse and are working with other partners in the voluntary and community sector, and in health, to expand and enrich our knowledge of the issue and to further drive our ambition to identify early escalating domestic abuse.